 I am not convinced that it is necessary to overexpress a transporter gene for efficient incorporation.
 Can the authors point to a reference showing this is required?

-ef 19.
-I can also provide my own experimental data to show The motivation for using the auxin system is well justified.
+Ref 19, Miller et all 2014 “This significantly enhanced 4sU incorporation” (all be it with thio-uridine).
+I can also provide my own experimental data to show this, added as Supplementary Information Figure S2, although these experiments were 9 years ago when the protocol was not as optimised as it is now.
+I only present one experiment but there are other older, more difficult to find, experiments using the permease under a different promoter that also showed increased incorporation.
+These experiments were analysed in a different way, so the data is not strictly comparable.
+The motivation for using the auxin system is well justified.
 Presumably this is useful for studying essential genes and transient effects.
 It is introduced without any rationale.

 This is discussed in the introduction section, lines 63 to 68 (in the new document) I think there is pretty compelling evidence that MES-biotin from the Simon lab is superior.
 It would be useful to explain why HPDP-biotin is used in this case.